Afforess/Factorio-Stdlib/README.md

 See [the wiki](https://github.com/Afforess/Factorio-Stdlib/wiki) for an introduction and usage/examples.

 See the [github pages](http://afforess.github.io/Factorio-Stdlib/) for the latest generated documentation of the Factorio-stdlib

-## Generating the documentation from source

-1. Install ldoc (apt-get install lua-ldoc on debian/ubuntu), [see project for other operating systems](https://stevedonovan.github.io/ldoc/index.html)
-2. Generate the docs with `ldoc src/*`.
-Documentation will be placed in `docs/`

 ## Unit Tests